 A minting policy is the set of rules that govern the minting and burning of assets scoped under that policy.
 The point of a minting policy is to specify the conditions under which tokens are minted (or burned).
-For example, the rules might specify who has control over the asset supply through minting and burning, for example.
+For example, the rules might specify who has control over the asset supply through minting and burning.

 Minting policies are defined by the users who want to create a new asset.
 For example, a user might wish to only allow themselves to mint any more of a certain kind of token.
 This would be specified in the policy.

-a specification of what signatures are needed to allow the mint (i.e., a multisig specification, where no code is needed)
+A specification of what signatures are needed to allow the mint (eg, a multisig specification, where no code is needed).

 With a Plutus Core script

 Adherence to minting policies is checked by the node at the time a transaction is processed, by running the code or checking the relevant signatures.
 Transactions must adhere to all the minting policies of all assets that the transaction is attempting to mint.

 Important points about minting policies and assets scoped under them¶

 All assets necessarily have a minting policy.
 For example, the minting policy of ada is ‘new ada can never be minted’.